 |Service Consumers||An organization that takes up the role of receiving services||A business that buys and uses internet services from an ISP|

-Beyond the consumer and provider roles, there are usually many other stakeholders that are important to value creation.
-It is important to identify these roles in service relationships to ensure effective communication and stakeholder management.
+Beyond the consumer and provider roles, many other stakeholders are often important to value creation.
+Identifying these roles in service relationships ensures effective communication and stakeholder management.

-The service relationship model is used to showcase the ever changing interaction between service providers and consumers.
-An organization can procure services and use them to deliver services to another consumer, thus moving from being a consumer to a provider.
-For example, a call center may purchase internet services from a supplier, and use them to provide customer relationship management services for its customers.
+The service relationship model is used to showcase the ever-changing interaction between service providers and consumers.
+An organization can procure services and use them to deliver services to another consumer, thus shifting from consumer to provider.
+For example, a call centre may purchase internet services from a supplier and then use those services to provide customer relationship management services for its customers.

 Service providers usually present their services to consumers in the form of service offerings, which describe one or more services based on one or more products.
-A Service offering is defined as a description of one or more services, designed to address the needs of a target consumer group.
-The three main components of service offerings are goods, access to resources and service actions as shown:
+A service offering is a description of one or more services that are designed to address the needs of a target consumer group.
+The three main components of service offerings are:

 Ownership is transferred to the consumer